MatTaylorSharrow/OnTheBeach/README.md

   - Added the code for checking for empty strings and returned empty string.
 First test passes.
   - Removed dummy test for 'true'
   - Added comments for algorithm to parse the adjaceny list structure and generate the pre-requisites for the sorting algorithm
+  - Changed sort_jobs from static to member method.
+So I can call private members for parsing and then sorting.